Anyang' Nyong'o

 Peter Anyang' Nyong'o (born 10 October 1943) is a Kenyan politician and author who is the Governor of Kisumu County.
-He is a former Secretary-General of Orange Democratic Movement (the current Secretary-General is Edwin Sifuna).
-Professor Nyong'o was the acting party leader from March 11 until late May when Raila Odinga was in the United States and was elected to the National Assembly of Kenya in the December 2007 parliamentary election, representing the Kisumu Rural Constituency.
+He is a former Secretary-General of Orange Democratic Movement.
+Professor Nyong'o was the acting party leader from 11 March until late May 2009 when Raila Odinga was in the United States and was elected to the National Assembly of Kenya in the December 2007 parliamentary election, representing the Kisumu Rural Constituency.
 He was the Minister for Medical Services and previously the Minister for Planning & National Development.
 He previously served as the Senator of Kisumu from 2013 to 2017.